 Breakthroughs in research on the impacts of toxic stress and trauma on brain development, health and social skills have led to innovative and effective “trauma-informed” approaches in healthcare, education, human services, public safety, and workforce development.

-Several entities in Coos and Curry Counties, led by Advanced Health, are collaboratively organizing and funding an outreach and training effort to help the south coast communities develop a cross-sector common understanding, vocabulary, and approach to challenges faced by local citizens.
+Several entities in Coos and Curry Counties, led by South Coast Education Service District, are collaboratively organizing and funding an outreach and training effort to help the south coast communities develop a cross-sector common understanding, vocabulary, and approach to challenges faced by local citizens.

 As part of this effort, the Coos-Curry ACE Trainers are offering free education on the Adverse Childhood Experiences (ACE) study and how an understanding of the science behind brain development can transform entire communities.